mcpython4-coding/Documentation/mcpython/common/container/crafting/CraftingGridHelperInterface.md

     class CraftingGridHelperInterface extends  mcpython.common.container.crafting.IRecipeUser.IRecipeUser

         Recipe interface for an crafting grid of arbitrary size using the default recipe implementation
+        todo: implement insert helper
+        todo: add dynamic replacement table for items (e.g. stone may be replaced by diamond blocks), this MAY be data-driven

         variable ADAPTERS: typing.List[IRecipeAdapter]